TorchEnsemble-Community/Ensemble-Pytorch/CONTRIBUTING.md

 Installation
 ------------

-Please visit our [installation instructions](https://ensemble-pytorch.readthedocs.io/en/stable/quick_start.html#installation) to resolve any package issues and dependency errors before they occur in the following steps.
+Please visit our [installation instructions](https://ensemble-pytorch.readthedocs.io/en/stable/quick_start.html#installation) to resolve any package issues and dependency errors.
+Feel free to [raise an issue](https://github.com/TorchEnsemble-Community/Ensemble-Pytorch/issues/new/choose) if the problem still exists.

 Reporting bugs
 --------------